ishaanjav/Face_Analyzer/README.md

 where `<LOCATION>` should be replaced with something like `uksouth.api.cognitive.microsoft.com` or `japaneast.api.cognitive.microsoft.com`.
 All of these can be found, listed at [this link](https://westus.dev.cognitive.microsoft.com/docs/services/563879b61984550e40cbbe8d/operations/563879b61984550f30395236).

 Now that you have the Face API Key, you can use the app as it was inteded. **Please note that if you are using the free, standard plan, you can only make 20 API transactions/calls per minute.
 Therefore, if that limit is exceeded, you may run into runtime errors.**
+### Detecting Particular Facial Attributes
+The face analysis happens in the `detectandFrame` method of [`MainActivity.java`](https://github.com/ishaanjav/Face_Analyzer/blob/master/app/src/main/java/com/example/anany/emotionrecognition/MainActivity.java).
+More specifically, `detectandFrame` -> `AsyncTask` -> `doInBackground`.
+This is what the code looks like for detecting head position, age, gender, emotion, and facial hair:

+    FaceServiceClient.FaceAttributeType[] faceAttr = new FaceServiceClient.FaceAttributeType[]{
+         FaceServiceClient.FaceAttributeType.HeadPose,
+         FaceServiceClient.FaceAttributeType.Age,
+         FaceServiceClient.FaceAttributeType.Gender,
+         FaceServiceClient.FaceAttributeType.Emotion,
+         FaceServiceClient.FaceAttributeType.FacialHair
+    };
+You can change it to something like `FaceServiceClient.FaceAttributeType.hairColor`.
+For more of the `FaceAttributeTypes`, you can check out one of the JSON files from the [Face API page](https://azure.microsoft.com/en-us/services/cognitive-services/face/).

+Now that you have detected the face attributes, you will have to change the `CustomAdapter.java` in order to display the results from the detection process.
+In the `getView` method, to get the facial attributes of a face, the code uses `faces[position]` to get an element in the array of type `Face`.
+Then, you can use `faces[position].faceAttributes .faceAttribute` to get information about a particular attribute.
+The code is below:

+    //Getting the Gender:
+    faces[position].faceAttributes.gender

+    //Getting facial hair information:
+    //Probability of having a beard:
+    faces[position].faceAttributes.facialHair.beard
+    //Probability of having sideburns:
+    faces[position].faceAttributes.facialHair.sideburns
+    //Probability of having a moustache:
+    faces[position].faceAttributes.facialHair.moustache

+##### Please note that if you do not specify a certain face attribute to be detected, then doing `faces[position].faceAttributes.thatFacialAttribute` in the `getView` method will give you errors.
+Additionally, certain attributes, like Head Position and Facial Hair, have attributes within themselves such as `faces[position].faceAttributes.facialHair.moustache` which can end in `moustache, sideburns, beard` or `faces[position].faceAttributes.headPose.yaw` which can end in `yaw, roll, pitch`.
 _____

 ## Future Proofness: